 Modern medicine relies heavily on the teaching of new and upcoming physicians.
 Simulations have become a prominent way of teaching that allows individuals to be trained in a safe and controlled environment, allowing them to learn and hone their skills before they are actually in the field.
 Even though the simulations and mannequins that exist today are able to mock human injuries in impressive and accurate ways, they are unable to simulate an actual human.
-The proposed simulation vest will allow for training that includes human interaction and more realistic symptoms.
-The vest will be equipped with embedded simulators able to be manipulated and detected for different scenarios similar to mannequin simulators.
-The vest will be a ballistic condor vest with potential add-ons if deemed necessary (for example, to include wrist and neck pulses).
-The heart and lung sounds will be produced through Bluetooth speakers that will be controlled by separate devices loaded with audio files.
-Overall, this design will allow for the medical condition to be better portrayed, allowing for a more in-depth and accurate training of medical students and staff.
+The simulation vest allows for training that includes human interaction and more realistic symptoms.
+The vest is equipped with embedded simulators that are able to be manipulated and detected for different scenarios similar to mannequin simulators.
+The vest is a ballistic condor vest with the front patch of fake skin attached.
+The heart and lung sounds are produced through Bluetooth speakers that are controlled by separate devices loaded with audio files.
+The palpable pulse is connected to a computer and is capable of producing a measurable pulse.
+Overall, this design allows for the medical condition to be better portrayed, creating a more in-depth and accurate training of medical students and staff.
+Based on the results of our testing, we found the vest to be comfortable and able to adequately produce the necessary heart and lung sounds.
+Our tests were able to quantifiably measure our design's performance, and gave us promising results.
+However, if these tests were performed again, a larger sample size could be used to ensure that the widespread functionality of the vest design is accurately tested.